Diageo delays Scotch distillery plans due to slowdown in demand

-LONDON Diageo (DGE.L), the world's largest maker of Scotch whisky, is delaying plans to expand its production capacity in Scotland as a global economic slowdown curbs the world's thirst for the spirit.
+LONDON Oct 29 Diageo, the world's largest maker of Scotch whisky, is delaying plans to expand its production capacity in Scotland as a global economic slowdown curbs the world's thirst for the spirit.

 In 2012, the maker of whiskies including Johnnie Walker, J&B and Talisker said it would spend over 1 billion pounds ($1.6 billion) over five years to expand Scotch production to meet growing demand in emerging markets.